Built to Endure: Eight Years of Living Infrastructure in Chicago

 - Infrastructure-grade thinking, treating living walls as assets—not décor

-Today, SageGreenLife®’s SmartWall® platform extends this approach with data visibility, system intelligence, and portfolio-level insights—helping owners and operators manage living architecture with the same rigor applied to mechanical and digital building systems.
+Today, SageGreenLife®’s SmartWall® platform extends this approach with data visibility, system intelligence, and portfolio-level insights.
+Specifically, helping owners and operators manage living architecture with the same rigor applied to mechanical and digital building systems.

 The Franklin living wall stands as proof of concept: when living walls are designed properly, they scale not only across buildings—but across time.